Table of Contents

 • Administrators are now proactively warned about "unknown modules," modules that were previous installed but no longer exist in the current deployment.
 Administrators are encouraged to delete these modules and their schemas. (details)

-View the full LabKey Server 23.3 release notes.
+View the LabKey Server 23.3 release notes.

 Version 22.11, released November 2022